nuaalixu/wenet/wenet/dataset/README.md

 Only works with Kaldi's binary file format

 ## How To Use
+Git clone or download the official repository of Wenet.

-You only need to replace the original files with the modified ones, _dataset.py_ and _processor.py_.
+Replace the original files with the modified ones, _dataset.py_ and _processor.py_.

 And then add a new parameter `use_precomputed_feat: true` in the `dataset_conf` section of the configuration file _config.yaml_.